 Tens of thousands of crashes occur in parking lots and garages annually, according to the National Safety Council, and that risk goes up during the holiday season when shoppers are distracted by checking off their gift lists and rushing to get the best deals.

-If you find yourself losing focus – or losing your mind – while rounding the lot searching for spot this holiday season, keep this advice in mind.
+If you find yourself losing focus – or losing your mind – while rounding the lot searching for a spot this holiday season, keep this advice in mind.

-Safety Tips for Drivers
+Holiday Parking Safety Tips for Drivers

-Focus on driving: Your main focus should be on parking lot safety, not finding a great parking spot.
+Focus on driving.
+Your main focus should be on parking lot safety, not finding a great parking spot.

-Park farther away: Areas close to the store are typically the most congested.
+Park farther away.
+Areas close to the store are typically the most congested.
 Parking farther away will also decrease the odds that someone is waiting for your spot when you get to your vehicle.
 Just make sure the area is well-lit if you are shopping at night or early in the morning.

-Avoid road rage: Incessant honking, yelling and spot stealing are all very aggravating, but try not to let your emotions get the better of you.
+Avoid road rage.
+Incessant honking, yelling and spot stealing are all very aggravating, but try not to let your emotions get the better of you.
 Don’t escalate a frustrating situation because you never know what the other driver will do.
 Be tolerant and forgiving and remember that the best “revenge” against someone who is driving aggressively is not to respond or engage.

-Safety Tips for Pedestrians
+Holiday Parking Safety Tips for Pedestrians

-Ignore your phone: Keep your cellphone – and anything else that could be considered a distraction – in your pocket.
+Ignore your phone.
+Keep your cellphone – and anything else that could be considered a distraction – in your pocket.

-Pick safe spots: Walk on sidewalks and use crosswalks whenever possible.
+Pick safe spots.
+Walk on sidewalks and use crosswalks whenever possible.
 If you need to walk in the road, walk facing traffic.
 Do not dart across the street wherever you feel like it.